silverhammermba/superuser/_posts/2011-04-01-formatting.markdown

 done.
 Computer components are often advertised as storing such-and-such gigabytes of data&mdash;but is that using powers of 10 or powers of 2?
 Is that before formatting or after formatting?
 One often needs to read the fine print when it comes to measuring data.
-Tricky!

 ## Limitations ##